 According to the private detective, no activity of interest was reported on Joan's apartment house on Friday evening or all day Saturday, "except for the spotting of Loretta Young, who also resided in the building."
 On Saturday at 5:00 P.M. "a late model Rolls-Royce, two-tone brown, was observed to depart and proceed west on Fountain Avenue.
 Vehicle displayed License No 071-483 and was driven by a woman appearing to be the subject.

 She wore a bandanna with her hair and dark sunglasses.
 There is little or no doubt that this was Miss Crawford."

-According to Joan's friend and interior designer Carleton Varney, and by Joan's daughter Christina Crawford, Christina lived in the Fountain Avenue apartment in 1970 following Christina's return to Los Angeles from New York.
-Varney cites the following situation regarding the Fountain Avenue apartment as the action which caused Christina to not speak with Joan any longer.
+According to Joan's friend and interior designer Carleton Varney, and by Joan's daughter, Christina Crawford, Christina lived in the Fountain Avenue apartment in the summer of 1970 following Christina's return to Los Angeles from New York.
+Varney cites the following situation regarding Christina staying at the Fountain Avenue apartment as the action which caused Christina to not speak with Joan any longer:

-According to Christina in her book "Mommie Dearest," she lived in this apartment only during the summer of 1970, until she was instructed via telephone by Joan's secretary, Betty Barker, to vacate the apartment for Joan's upcoming need to occupy the unit.
+According to Christina's memoir "Mommie Dearest," she lived in this apartment only during the summer of 1970, until she was instructed, via telephone, by Joan's secretary, Betty Barker, to vacate the apartment for Joan's upcoming need to occupy it.
 Below is an excerpt from "Mommie Dearest" regarding Christina's residency in the Fountain Avenue apartment: